rbertolusso/intubate/README.md

 Just in case, worry not!
 The *interfaces* do not perform any statistical computations (you should be very suspicious if they would).
 The *interfaced* functions (those that are already well tested, or should be) are the ones performing the computations.

-### Interfaced libraries
-`intubate` currently implements 250 interfaces that can be related to data science methodologies and other disciplines.

-I make no personal judgement about the merit of any interfaced function.
-I have used only a subset of what is provided, and I am happy to include others, that I am currently unaware of, down the line.

-I do not claim to be a data scientist (I still have no clue of what a data scientist is or is not), nor someone entitled to tell you what to use or not.

-I will not engage in disputes of what is relevant or not, or, if there are competing packages, which to use
-(I will happily include interfaces for all competing packages).
-I will leave that to you to decide.
-Keep in mind that `intubate` will **not** install any packages correponding to the interfaces that are provided.
-You can install *only* those that you need (or like) and disregard the rest.

-The R packages that have interfaces implemented so far are:

-* `caret`: Classification and Regression Training
-* `coin`: Conditional Inference Procedures in a Permutation Test Framework
-* `CORElearn`: Classification, Regression and Feature Evaluation
-* `e1071`: Support Vector Machines
-* `earth`: Multivariate Adaptive Regression Splines
-* `gam`: Generalized Additive Models
-* `gbm`: Generalized Boosted Regression Models
-* `graphics`: The R Graphics Package
-* `Hmisc`: Harrell Miscellaneous
-* `ipred`: Improved Predictors
-* `iRegression`: Regression Methods for Interval-Valued Variables
-* `kernlab`: Kernel-Based Machine Learning Lab
-* `klaR`: Classification and Visualization
-* `lattice`: Trellis Graphics for R
-* `leaps`: Regression Subset Selection
-* `lfe`: Linear Group Fixed Effects
-* `MASS`: Robust Regression, Linear Discriminant Analysis, Ridge Regression, Probit Regression, ...
-* `mda`: Mixture and Flexible Discriminant Analysis
-* `modeltools`: Tools and Classes for Statistical Models
-* `nlme`: Linear and Nonlinear Mixed Effects Models
-* `nnet`: Feed-Forward Neural Networks and Multinomial Log-Linear Models
-* `party`: A Laboratory for Recursive Partytioning
-* `pls`: Partial Least Squares and Principal Component Regression
-* `plotrix`: Various Plotting Functions
-* `randomForest`: Random Forests for Classification and Regression
-* `rms`: Regression Modeling Strategies
-* `rpart`: Recursive Partitioning and Regression Trees
-* `RWeka`: R/Weka Interface
-* `stats`: The R Stats Package
-* `strucchange`: Testing, Monitoring, and Dating Structural Changes
-* `survey`: Analysis of Complex Survey Samples
-* `survival`: Survival Analysis
-* `tree`: Classification and Regression Trees

-The aim is to continue adding interfaces to most methodologies used in data science or other disciplines.

-Again, the important and sensitive work is performed by the functions provided in those well tested packages.

-`intubate` is simply a middleman that takes credit for other people's honest work.

 ### Interfaces "on demand"